Home » Recipe » course » desserts » Homemade Banana Pudding With Cream Cheese And Vanilla Wafers

 • Repeat each layer 1 more time – when you get to the whip cream layer, pile it in the center to create height and don’t spread it all the way to the edges so that the banana pudding peaks through.

-• Refrigerate until set, at least 4 hours before adding toppings.
+• Refrigerate at least 4 hours to fully set.

 Notes